adamdayan/nn_lib/README.md

 # README

+This was a coursework for CO395 Intro to Machine Learning at Imperial.
+I've added this repo to my github to demo the parts that I did - anything not committed by me was the work of either my excellent teammates or were skeleton files provided by the course teachers.

 ## FOR REVIEWERS: How to run learn_FM.py and learn_ROI.py

 To run these models with the hidden dataset, please run the following